kamrul69/Excel-basic-to-advanced-with-VBA/README.md

 In this section I have talked about print preview, margin, scaling, page layout view, header & footer and finally specific print area.
 This section is really easy.
 Just watch it and try it out.

 ### Let's talk about Excel Template

+Understanding Excel templete is really important.
+If you make a table by doing lots of calculation, you can save it as a template.
+You can use it again without doing calculation, just entry your data.
+That's it.
+Besides there are lots of ready microsoft online templete, you can download these and use anyone without making any function or doing any calculation.
+To get an idea just watch it and try it out